boymeetsmini/sauce-demo-ftest/README.md

 ## Run tests

-Running the tests requires the latest version of Google Chrome browser.
+Running the tests requires NodeJS v18+ and the latest version of Google Chrome browser.
 ChromeDriver is already included in the dependencies.

 To run the tests: